Guide to studying Chemistry

-- The properties of atoms and how they form chemical bonds and compounds, the interactions of substances through intermolecular forces, and chemical combinations and reactions are all taught in this discipline.
+During a Chemistry degree, you’ll learn the properties of atoms and how they form chemical bonds and compounds, the interactions of substances through intermolecular forces, and chemical combinations and reactions.

-- Chemistry teaches useful skills.
-As a science, it means learning how to be objective, how to reason and solve problems.
-It also makes sense of current events, including climate change, pollution, and technology.
+Chemistry teaches useful skills.
+As a science, it means learning how to be objective, how to reason and how to solve problems.
+It also makes sense of current events such as climate change, pollution, and technology.

-- Chemistry opens up career options.
-Even if you're looking for a job in another field, the analytical skills you gained in chemistry are helpful.
-Chemistry applies to the food industry, retail, transportation, even art.
+It opens up many career options.
+Even if you're looking for a job in another field, the analytical skills you gain during a Chemistry degree will be very helpful.
+It applies to the food industry, retail, transportation and even art.